emanjon/draft-mattsson-tls-psk-ke-dont-dont-dont/draft-mattsson-tls-psk-ke-dont-dont-dont.md

 ## TLS SignatureScheme

 IANA is requested to update the TLS SignatureScheme registry under the Transport Layer Security (TLS) Parameters heading.
-For the following entries the the "Recommended" value has been set to "D" indicating that the items are "Discouraged" or to "N".
+For the following entries the "Recommended" value has been set to "N" or "D" where "D" indicates that the items are "Discouraged".

 | Desctiption | Recommended |
 | rsa_pkcs1_sha1 | D |